Course Outline

 - Fundamental understanding of automotive systems

-- Basic knowledge of system engineering processes and software development lifecycles for government
+- Familiarity with system engineering processes and software development lifecycles for government

 Audience